robertacimorelli/robertacimorelli.github.io/content/authors/admin/_index.md

     url: https://www2.unimol.it

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+#bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Post-Quantum Cryptography
-  - Computational Linguistics
+  - Cryptographic Scheme Design
-  - Information Retrieval
+  - Access Control

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Cryptography
+    - course: PhD in Biology and Applied Sciences
       institution: University of Molise
       year: Ongoing
     - course: MS in Software Systems Security